Error:

 - FullyQualifiedErrorId : CommandNotFoundException

-Hey there, future coding wizard! 🌟 So, you’ve started working with Node.js and tried running a script using npm
+Hey there, future coding wizard! 🌟 So, you’ve started working with Node.js and tried running a script using npm, only to hit a frustrating wall:

 File C:\Program Files\nodejs\npm.ps1 cannot be loaded because running scripts is disabled on this system.